 Due date for filing with SSA.
-The due date for filing 2017 Forms W-2, W-2AS, W-2CM, W-2GU, W-2VI, W-3, and W-3SS with the SSA is January 31, 2018, whether you file using paper forms or electronically.
+The due date for filing 2018 Forms W-2, W-2AS, W-2CM, W-2GU, W-2VI, W-3, and W-3SS with the SSA is January 31, 2019, whether you file using paper forms or electronically.

 Extensions of time to file.
 Extensions of time to file Form W-2 with the SSA are no longer automatic.
-You may request one 30-day extension to file Form W-2 by submitting a complete application on Form 8809, Application for Extension of Time to File Information Returns, including a detailed explanation of why you need additional time and signed under penalties of perjury.
+You may request one 30-day extension to file Form W-2 by submitting a complete application on Form 8809, Application for Extension of Time To File Information Returns, including a detailed explanation of why you need additional time and signed under penalties of perjury.
 The IRS will only grant the extension in extraordinary circumstances or catastrophe.
-See Extension of time to file Forms W-2 with the SSA for more information.
-This does not affect extensions of time to furnish Forms W-2 to employees.
 See Extension of time to furnish Forms W-2 to employees for more information.

 Get it done faster...

 E-file your Forms W-2 and W-2c with the SSA.

 See E-filing.